Pradumnasaraf/DevOps/docs/terraform/introduction.md

 ### Terraform Workflow

-To deploy a resource using Terraform, there is four step process:
+To deploy resources with Terraform, a common workflow looks like this:

 1. **Configuration**: Define the infrastructure components and their dependencies in Terraform configuration files.
 2. **Initialization**: Initialize the working directory with `terraform init` command to download the necessary providers and modules.